 Uncle is an incontinent scold from a sanctimonious country inhabited by howler monkeys and screech owls who love to lecture but hate to listen.
 In this brave new world virtual friends are actual strangers who prance, preach, and provoke (but mostly they just preen) while weaving outrage and electrons into a community quilt so thick it smothers.
-Luvgood Carp, Editor-in-Chief and Adjunct Professor for Student Loans
+Luvgood Carp, Editor-in-Chief

 Ayad Akhtar’s Homeland Elegies is several things.
 Part memoir.
 Part economic treatise.
 Part fiction.
 All of it is factual, but the reader is left wondering how much is fictional.
 For example, the narrator and the author have the same name.
 So are they the same person?
 Did the author’s father (a doctor) actually treat Donald Trump (as the narrator’s father did) for heart problems in the 1990s?
 Or is that simply a metaphor for a presidential administration with heart problems?
 Does it matter?
 Did the author actually have syphilis (as the narrator does)?
 We’re just asking for a friend on that one.